radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 ###### Resetting Peak Operations

-To reset the peak operations without restarting the RadiantOne service, you can use the following (assuming the service is listening on LDAP port 2389 and the super user password is
+To reset the peak operations without restarting the RadiantOne service, you can use the following query from an LDAP client (assuming the service is listening on LDAP port 2389 and the super user password is
 “password”):

 #ldapsearch -h host -p 2389 -D "cn=directory manager" -w "password" -b